TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 [   End    ] [Down Arrow] [ Page Down ] [Paste Ctrl+V]              [E]  [Dw]  [Pd]  [cV]
                                                                     Caps Num  Scroll
 ```
-Another use of the two layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run windows, and the powershell and command prompt, work the same way under Linux.
+Another use of the two layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.

 The list of key names that can be used is in TinyUSB stack's hid.h, as included here.
 Use the configuration descrition as shown below to set up the TFT_eSPI driver.
 The sampled calibration data can be adjusted - see the comments in the program for instructions.
 Compile with the USB stack set to TinyUSB not PicoSDK.